Canadian arms trade

 Canadian Arms Sales are governed by the country's Export and Imports Permits Act.
 Sales with the United States are also specifically regulated by the 1959 Defence Production Sharing Arrangement.

-As of 2000, the largest Canadian-owned arms-exporters were Canadian Aviation Electronics (aka CAE), the 61st-largest defence corporation in the world, and Dy4 Systems (a division of Curtiss-Wright), the 94th-largest.
+As of 2000, the largest Canadian-owned arms-exporters were Canadian Aviation Electronics (a.k.a.
+CAE), the 61st-largest defence corporation in the world, and Dy4 Systems (a division of Curtiss-Wright), the 94th-largest.
 Foreign-owned companies based in Canada, such as General Motors and Bell Helicopter also contribute significantly.